Mayamariaruth/lohana/README.md

     * Able to select quantity to purchase and add it to bag

+As a shopper I can add a review on the products so that I can share my opinions about the products

+- Acceptance Criteria
+    * Able to add a review on the product details page

+    * Include a name, date of review and review

+    * Possible to see how many reviews exist

+#### EPIC - Register and User profile

+As a site user I can create an account so that I can have a personal account

+- Acceptance Criteria
+    * Register for an account on the site with my details

+    * Receive an email confirmation after registering

+    * Have a personal profile

+As a site user I can login/logout out of my account so that I can access my account

+- Acceptance Criteria
+    * Login/logout from the navigation bar

+    * Recover my password

+    * Get access to my personal profile

+As a site user I can access a personal user profile so that I can view my orders and personal details

+- Acceptance Criteria
+    * Personalized profile with delivery details, order history and wishlist

+    * Update delivery details from profile

+    * Able to save delivery details to my profile when checking out

+    * List of user orders and link to order confirmation

+As a site user I can save products to my wishlist on my profile so that I can save products that I would like to buy

+- Acceptance Criteria
+    * Able to save a product from the products list

+    * Access the wishlist on my profile

+    * List of the products I have saved

+#### EPIC - Search and sort

+As a shopper I can search for products so that I can easily find what I'm looking for

+- Acceptance Criteria
+    * Search option in navigation bar

+    * Search based on name, description or category

+    * See how many products are available and what I've searched for

 As a shopper I can sort the products so that I can quickly identify what I'm looking for